ekoontz/menard/README.md

 user=> (load "babylon/english")
 nil
-babylon.english=> (babylon.english/demo)
+user=> (babylon.english/demo)
 Generation:
 ===

 = transitive sentences =

-Eyes see governments.
-We see families.
-Points see things.
-Words see me.
+Antonia saw hands.
-Days see systems.
+Systems see questions.
+Places saw Antonio.
-Weeks see me.
+Moneys see schools.
-Homes see programs.
+Months see eyes.
+She saw students.
-Questions see hands.
+Times see facts.
-Lots see mothers.
+Worlds see jobs.
-Books see systems.
+Companies see areas.
+Weeks saw studies.

 = reflexive sentences =

-He sees himself.
-He sees himself.
+It saw itself.
+It saw itself.
-Problems see themselves.
+Puppies saw themselves.
-Antonio sees himself.
-I see myself.
+I saw myself.
 It sees itself.
 It sees itself.
+Schools saw themselves.
-Antonio sees himself.
+Antonio saw himself.
+He saw himself.
 I see myself.
-I see myself.

 = 'long' sentences =

-The bad businesses let a thing dogs turn.
-The places that puppies move use a puppy studies make.
-The things women let give the certain names.
-A world that Antonio gets means a question lots need.
+The waters that began think the able questions.
+The days sheep use took the old story.
-The works that hands give let a state that waters help.
+The lots that knew take a state that jobs need.
-The major businesses play the cases that we get.
-The students that companies run turn a problem that eyes find.
-The points that companies began make the night governments get.
+The waters that began walk the sheep that works talk.
-The true lots begin the men that began.
+The eyes that women move tell the businesses that ran.
-A book that says lets the facts that days want.
+A problem that shows kept the waters that did.
+The months that like left the only days.
+The times cases are find an eye that kept.
+The whole cats feel a fact systems try.
+The jobs that rooms put found the rooms that put.

 Parsing:
 ===

-[np  .a *program]
+[np  .a *money]
+[s  .questions *help], [s-slash  .questions *help]
-[s  .rooms *take], [s-slash  .rooms *take]
+[s  .groups *take], [s-slash  .groups *take]
-[np  .the *water]
-[s  .waters *work], [s-slash  .waters *work]
-[s  .you *became], [s-slash  .you *became]
+[s  .worlds *have], [s-slash  .worlds *have]
-[np  .a *system]
+[np  .a *right]
+[s  .waters *began]
-[np  .the *parts]
+[np  .the *studies]
-[s  .points *go]
-[np  .a *mother]
+[np  .a *life]
+[s  .lives *come]
-[np  .the *things]
+[np  .a *company]
 10
 babylon.english=>
 ```